acend/cilium-basics-training/content/en/docs/05/_index.md

 cilium-zmjj9   1/1       Running   0          4d
 ```

 If Cilium encounters a problem that it cannot recover from, it will automatically report the failure state via `cilium status` which is regularly queried by the Kubernetes liveness probe to automatically restart Cilium pods.
-If a Cilium pod is in state `CrashLoopBackoff` then this indicates a permanent failure scenario.
+If a Cilium Pod is in state `CrashLoopBackoff` then this indicates a permanent failure scenario.

-If a particular Cilium pod is not in a running state, the status and health of the agent on that node can be retrieved by running `cilium status` in the context of that pod:
+If a particular Cilium Pod is not in a running state, the status and health of the agent on that node can be retrieved by running `cilium status` in the context of that pod:

 ```bash
 kubectl -n kube-system exec <podname> -- cilium status